 The cheapest way of doing this is through the Uffizi’s official website here.

-In 2022, you have two choices: a single ticket or a combination PassePartout ticket.
+You have two choices: a single ticket or a combination PassePartout ticket.

 I bought the PassePartout ticket, which is valid for five consecutive days and covers admission to the Uffizi as well as Pitti Palace and the Boboli Gardens.
 It’s your best bet if you plan to visit all three of these places (they are all in this itinerary).